 13.4 The contractual partner or his insurer are jointly and severally liable to the accommodation provider for the damage caused by animals brought along.
 The damage also includes, in particular, those compensation services by the accommodation provider that the accommodation provider has to provide to third parties.

-13.5 Animals are not allowed in the salons, lounges, restaurant rooms and wellness areas.
+13.5 Animals are not allowed in the salons, social and restaurant rooms and wellness areas.

 § 14 Extension of the accommodation